laminas/laminas-validator/docs/book/v3/messages.md

 > You could also use these resource files to rewrite existing translations.
 So
 > you are not in need to create these files manually yourself.

-## Limit the size of a validation message
+## Limit the Size of a Validation Message

 Sometimes it is necessary to limit the maximum size a validation message can have; as an example, when your view allows a maximum size of 100 chars to be